Deformation Quantization for Actions of K\"ahlerian Lie Groups: An oscillatory integral formula for the star-product

 (recall that $\CE_{\theta,\tau_j}(\S_j)$ is nuclear).
 Moreover, at the level of compactly supported functions, the product $\star_{\theta,\vec \tau}$ is equivariant under the left-translations in $\B$. \end{prop}

-\subsection{An oscillatory integral formula for the star-product}
+\section{An oscillatory integral formula for the star-product}

-In this subsection, we fix $\B$ a normal $\bf j$-group, with Lie algebra $\b$.
-We also let $\vec\tau\in{\bf\Theta}^N$ as above ($N$ is the number of elementary components in $\B$) and form the two-point kernel $K_{\theta,\vec\tau}$ on $\B\times\B$, defined in \eqref{2P-ext}.
+In this section, we fix $\B$ a normal $\bf j$-group, with Lie algebra $\b$.
+We also let $\vec\tau\in{\bf\Theta}^N$ be as above ($N$ is the number of elementary components in $\B$) and form the two-point kernel $K_{\theta,\vec\tau}$ on $\B\times\B$, defined in \eqref{2P-ext}.
 Proposition \ref {prod:extension} implies that the deformed product

 is weakly associative (in the sense of Definition \ref{wass}) and left $\B$-equivariant.
-The results of section \ref{OSIL} will allow to properly understand the integral in \eqref{PROD-EXT} as oscillatory one.
+The results of chapter \ref{OSIL} will allow to properly understand the integral in \eqref{PROD-EXT} as an oscillatory one.
 As a consequence, we will see that the deformed product extends as a continuous bilinear and associative map on the function space $\CB(\B,\CA)$, for $\CA$ a Fr\'echet algebra.
 We start with a simple fact: